kazuki-ni/scraping-ZoomURL-from-Outlook-by-Django/README.md

 This is the screen for determining the collection period.
 Users can start scraping by clicking the green button.
-The top 'Try with Sample Data Set' is a data set for quickly experience the app.
+The top 'Try with Sample Data Set' is a data set to quickly experience the app.
 By clicking it, a pre-prepared data set will be entered into the database.

 ![Scrape Screen](images_for_README/scrape.png)